modio/modio-haxe-legacy/README.md

 The NDLL acts as a "glue code" between C and Haxe, you write your functions on C and then you can call them on Haxe by using Haxe's [C Foreign Functions Interface](http://old.haxe.org/doc/cpp/ffi).
 You build the NDLL just like any other shared library on your C++ compiler.
 Use the corresponing command to build it.

+Before starting, make sure you have installed [Haxe](https://haxe.org/download/).
+Once you finished installed Haxe, install `haxelib` by typing `haxe install hxcpp` on your terminal.

 ## Visual Studio on Windows

 Note: This should work on *Visual Studio 15 2017* and newer versions.
 You will need to additionally install the *Visual Studio C++ Redistributable*.